Compact and aligned text (CAT) Client

 Parameters:

-• index (Any) – Comma-separated list of data streams, indices, and aliases used to limit the request.
+• index (Any) – A comma-separated list of data streams, indexes, and aliases used to limit the request.
 Supports wildcards (*).
-To target all data streams and indices, omit this parameter or use * or _all.
+To target all data streams and indexes, omit this parameter or use * or _all.

-• bytes – The unit used to display byte values.
-Valid choices are b, k, kb, m, mb, g, gb, t, tb, p, pb.
+• bytes – The units used to display byte values.
+Valid choices are b, kb, k, mb, m, gb, g, tb, t, pb, p.

-• expand_wildcards – The type of index that wildcard patterns can match.
-Valid choices are all, open, closed, hidden, none.
+• expand_wildcards – Specifies the type of index that wildcard expressions can match.
+Supports comma-separated values.
+Valid choices are all, closed, hidden, none, open.

-• format – A short version of the Accept header, e.g. json, yaml.
+• format – A short version of the Accept header, such as json or yaml.

-• h – Comma-separated list of column names to display.
+• h – A comma-separated list of column names to display.

-• help – Return help information.
+• help – Returns help information.
 Default is false.

-• include_unloaded_segments – If true, the response includes information from segments that are not loaded into memory.
+• include_unloaded_segments – Whether to include information from segments not loaded into memory.
 Default is false.

-• local – Return local information, do not retrieve the state from cluster-manager node.
+• local – Returns local information but does not retrieve the state from the cluster manager node.
 Default is false.

-• (Deprecated (master_timeout) – To promote inclusive language, use ‘cluster_manager_timeout’ instead.): Operation timeout for connection to master node.
+• (Deprecated (master_timeout) – To promote inclusive language, use cluster_manager_timeout instead.): The amount of time allowed to establish a connection to the cluster manager node.

-• pri – If true, the response only includes information from primary shards.
+• pri – When true, returns information only from the primary shards.
 Default is false.

-• s – Comma-separated list of column names or column aliases to sort by.
+• s – A comma-separated list of column names or column aliases to sort by.

 • source – The URL-encoded request definition.
 Useful for libraries that do not accept a request body for non-POST requests.

-• v – Verbose mode.
-Display column headers.
+• v – Enables verbose mode, which displays column headers.
 Default is false.

 • index